Codeception/c3/README.md

 ?>
 ```

-Now when Codeception launches test suite with enabled code coverage you will receive code coverage data from teh remote server.
+Now on when is Codeception launched with code coverage enabled you will receive a coverage report from this remote server.

 ### Configuration